Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

-\begin{rmk} In many cases (for example, if $g$ is the simplicial quotient of $f$), the Hubbard tree $\mathcal{T}_f$ can be simply constructed from $\mathcal{T}_g$ by replacing each branch Fatou point, or critical and post-critical Fatou point by a tree.
+\begin{rmk} In many cases, the Hubbard tree $\mathcal{T}_f$ can be simply constructed from $\mathcal{T}_g$ by replacing each branch Fatou point, or critical and post-critical Fatou point by a tree.
 However this is not always the case because some additional identification may be required (see Figure \ref{fig:TuneByBasilicas}).

 \end{rmk}